0oSaraho0/Hangman/README.md

 let randomWord = theArray[Math.floor(Math.random() * theArray.length)].toLowerCase();
 document.getElementById('word').innerHTML = "";
 ```
 There is a bug with the hidden letters.
 You can hightlight the word to cheat.
 I have fixed this by adding a font size of 0 so the letters cant be seen and padding so that the bottom border can be seen.
+This means however that if the user really wanted to they could cheat by looking in dev tools.

 ---